fiftydinar/gidro-os/README.md

   - Show battery for upower 2.4Ghz devices
   - Enable experimental Bluetooth features to make it more compatible with it
 - Set Night Time Switcher time offset to 0 & set manual time (time based on automatic location is not accurate.
 Manual location can be specified instead)
-- Set Gnome 4x UI Improvements to only enable wallpaper thumbnails in workspace switcher
 - Set Media Progress to use Nokia Pure Text T font instead of the hardcoded one
 - Enabled Nautilus "Sort folders before files"
 - Set Nautilus to show transparent thumbnails without checker patterns